Compatible for Subaru Coilovers

 A coilover is an automobile suspension device.
 The main purpose of a coilover is to adjust the ride height of your vehicle.
 A coilover kit consists of a damper and a shock absorber with a coil spring around it.
 Maxpeedingrods Height adjustable Coilovers kits come with non-adjustable dampers.

-Online shopping for 100% brand new compatible for Subaru Coilovers from Maxpeedingrods at affordable prices.
+Online shopping for New compatible for Subaru Coilovers from Maxpeedingrods at affordable prices.
 You can find the quality fully guaranteed adjustable shock absorbers, high performance auto parts & engine accessories at Maxpeedingrods.

 What is A Coilover?

 Coilover is the abbreviation of "coil shock absorber" or "coil spring over the shock ".
 Coilovers are simply springs/coils that are placed on the shock absorber.
 The shock absorber is where the damping works.
 Some coilovers have damping adjustments (compression and rebound) that change their stiffness and can adjust the ride height, giving you the freedom to lower your car for the sporty lowered look.
 Lowering your car will also improve handling and reduce body roll.

 How Does A Coilover Work?